BrightSpots/rctab-docs/docs/tdp/user_guide.md

 ES&S's CVR export schema can be configured in the voting system.
 RCTab defaults to match the voting system defaults.
 Here are two examples of the default ES&S CVR file layout, both of which would be configured similarly.

-By default ES&S CVRs have three columns of ballot information, followed by a column for each available ranking.
+By default, ES&S CVRs have three columns of ballot information, followed by a column for each available ranking.
 There is a single header row with Column names followed by one row for each ballot.

 ![Screenshot of a partial ES&S cast vote record displayed in a spreadsheet application](../images/ess_cvr_xlsx_partial.png)